ststimac/stephaniestimac-blog/posts/2023/05/design-foldable-devices.md

 ---
-title: 'Embracing the fold: Designing for Dual Screen and Foldable Devices With CSS'
+title: 'Designing for Dual Screen and Foldable Devices With CSS'
 description: Revisiting the CSS media queries and environment variables for foldable devices.
 date: 2023-05-11
 tags: